chikamichi/metamorphosis/README.md

 share some plugins;
 * you are using software someone else wrote and would like to be able to customize your running instance with some very specific features only you care about;
-* you wrote a script which would gain on being able to alter its behavior at run-time and per-module or even per-class.
+* you wrote a script which would benefit of being able to modify its behavior at on a per-module or per-class basis.

 ## First example

 Let's look at a common pattern:

+    # ./myproject.rb
+    require 'metamorphosis'

     module MyProject
       # So let's say a plugins system would be nice for MyProject...
-      # MyProject is called the receiver, because it extends Metamorphosis:

       extend Metamorphosis

-      # By doing so, it gains some new functionalities related to plugins definition.
+      # By extending MMP, MyProject gains some new functionalities related to plugins definition.
       # At this point, MyProject's internals are exposed in a standardized way
       # to Metamorphosis DSL.
 Both Speaker and Server modules can be altered
       # by plugins (by default, highly customizable).